Written by CorpsAfrica/Malawi Volunteer Ms. Deborah Kamanga

 •I have learned that you just have to go try something if there is even a remote possibility of something great happening for your work as well as beneficial to the community.
 You have to learn to convince yourself that the possibility is greater than the inevitability of doing nothing.

-•I have learned that failure doesn’t have to be this life-shattering, I’m-never-going-to-do-this-again experience but is in fact an opportunity to gain valuable learning experience and it gives one a chance to see that learning WHAT NOT TO DO is just as valuable as knowing WHAT TO DO.
+•I have learned that failure doesn’t have to be this life-shattering, I’m-never-going-to-do-this-again experience but is an opportunity to gain valuable learning experience and it gives one a chance to see that learning WHAT NOT TO DO is just as valuable as knowing WHAT TO DO.

 • Last but not least, the CorpsAfrica journey is a process, but when you can embrace the process of success and failure, you get another step closer to YES!